How to Select a Professional Trustee: 4 Questions You Should Ask

 1. How much experience do you have working with SNTs?

-As Ann Koerner, President and Founder of National Care Advisors explains, “this is a complex task.
-You have to understand the Social Security rules; you have to understand how Medicaid works; you need to understand employment laws.”
+Managing a Special Needs Trust requires knowledge and experience across a number of factors, as Ann Koerner, President and Founder of National Care Advisors explains.
+“Within the scope of managing a Special Needs Trust, this is a complex task.
+You have to be fully aware of Social Security rules; you have to understand how Medicaid works; you need to understand employment laws, if you're hiring caregivers.
+You have to understand investments."

 Not every bank, trust company, or attorney understands these rules – you want to seek out a trustee who works with other SNTs and can provide concrete examples of their expertise.
 “It’s important to interview multiple trustees, to choose a trustee that has experience with all of the rules and the laws pertinent to a Special Needs Trust,” emphasizes Koerner.